Published

 In a buyer’s market, sellers often compete for buyers by lowering prices and accepting less favorable terms.

 Homes in this environment also don’t sell as fast as they do in a seller’s market.
-A home in a buyer’s market might take 2-3 months or longer to sell, compared to just a few weeks in a seller’s market.
+A home in a buyer’s market might take two or more months to sell, compared to just a few weeks in a seller’s market.

 However, every market is different.
 A local realtor can help give you market-specific advice on when it’s the most favorable time to sell.